adinabo/Astro-The-Tarot-Whisperer/README.md

 ## Features

-- Matching pairs of tarot cards
+- **Matching pairs of tarot cards:** Test your memory by finding matching tarot cards.
-- Simple and intuitive game
+- **Simple and intuitive gameplay:** Easy to understand and play for all ages.
-- Fun and engaging for all ages
+- **Fun and engaging:** Keeps players entertained with its magical theme.
-- Start Game Button that starts a new game
+- **"Start Game" button:** Resets the game to start a new session.
-- Error counter that resets when a new game is started
+- **Error counter:** Tracks the number of incorrect matches and resets with each new game.
-- Sparkling stars in the background for a magical touch
+- **Sparkling stars background:** Adds a magical touch to the game’s atmosphere.

 ## How to Play